-The lights, excitement, jaw-dropping activities all around the city, you won’t run out of things to do here.
+With the lights, excitement, jaw-dropping activities all around the city, you won’t run out of things to do here.

 If you can, watch artists like Celine Dion or Lady Gaga live.
-Go downtown for true local food, or splurge on one of the many celebrity chefs around the city.
+Go downtown for truly local food, or splurge on one of the many celebrity chefs around the city.
 Don’t leave without visiting the Cosmopolitan.